 Director, Wake Forest Institute for Regenerative Medicine

-Director, Translational Research, Wake Forest Institute for
+Director, Regenerative Medicine Clinical Center, Wake Forest Institute for Regenerative Medicine

-Dr. Allickson has 25 years experience in Cellular Therapy, Cellular Processing and Regenerative Medicine.
+Dr. Allickson was part of the team to perform the first Bone Marrow Transplant at the University of Miami in 1990.
 She has a Doctorate in Health Sciences along with a Master’s Degree in Medical Laboratory Sciences.
-She is one of the founding members of the International Society of Cellular Therapy in 1992 and has been a member of the American Association of Blood Banks (AABB) for 25 years.
-She has presented at national and international meeting related to adult stem cells and translation.
-She is currently Chair of the AABB Standards Committee for Cell Therapy Product Services.
-Dr. Allickson is also on the Technical Advisory Board for Tissue Engineered Products under ICCBBA and the ISCT Commercialization Committee.
+She is one of the founding members of the International Society of Cellular Therapy and has been a member of the American Association of Blood Banks (AABB) for 29 years.
+Dr. Allickson is on the Board of Directors for AABB and IWEUS Capital along with Regenerative Medicine Outcomes Foundation as a scientific advisor, Editorial board of CELLR4, Vice Chair for Cord Blood Association Quality Committee, Technical Advisory Board for Tissue Engineered Products under ICCBBA, grant reviewer for state funded initiatives such as CIRM and serves on the ISCT Commercialization Committee.
 Back to top.

 Professor, Wake Forest Institute for Regenerative Medicine